aryapdf/job-portal-dash/README.md

 It provides a responsive, fast, and modular admin interface that supports CRUD operations for job listings, gesture-based input for interactive features, and Firebase integration for real-time data management.

 Key features:
-- Job posting management (create, edit, delete)
+- Job posting management (create, delete)
 - Candidate management (update, edit, delete)
 - Responsive layout for mobile and desktop
 - Gesture-based auto-capture photo